Deep Learning in Physical Layer Communications: Conclusions and Future Directions

-This article provided a comprehensive overview on the gains brought by DL to physical layer communications.
-By summarizing how to apply DL in communication systems with and without block structures, the following research directions have been identified to bring the intelligent physical layer communications from theory to practice.
+We has demonstrated great potentials of DL in physical layer communications in the above.
+By summarizing how to apply DL in communication systems, the following research directions have been identified to bring the intelligent physical layer communications from theory to practice.